 Potential Savings: According to Energy Star, a properly programmed thermostat can save a home $180 per year.

 Where to Buy: The Ecobee programmable thermostat currently is available only through the Ecobee’s website at a cost of $385.
 Keep in mind that the Ecobee is not a self-install device, and Ecobee provides a list of certified contractors.
-The Honeywell RTH 7600d currently costs $71.45 at Amazon.
+The Honeywell RTH 7600d currently costs much less than $100 at Amazon.

 Kill A Watt EZ Power Monitor